icml-2020-nlp/semsim/README.md

 pip install --editable .
 ```

-For inferencing, our pre-trained weight is also available  [here](https://drive.google.com/open?id=1CNgK6ZkaqUD239h_6GkLmfUOGgryc2v9).
+We also provides our pre-trained weights for fast evauation of our model : [Download](https://drive.google.com/open?id=1CNgK6ZkaqUD239h_6GkLmfUOGgryc2v9).

 |    Name   |                  SHA1SUM                 |
 |:---------:|:----------------------------------------:|